 All this time, we had been looking for another card sidequest: the Queen of Cards.
 This wandering woman starts the game in Balamb town and moves around based on certain rules.
 We were convinced she had already left Balamb town, probably because she hadn’t shown up during Raijin and Fujin’s occupation, although I don’t remember if this was our exact reasoning.
 As a result, we checked every town we had ever visited (with the exception of Winhill, if you count Laguna flashbacks as “visiting”) before finally backtracking to Balamb, where she was waiting for us, unmoved.
 Serves us right.

 The Queen of Cards has a number of features that manipulate Triple Triad in the nearby area, like the way that rules are passed from region to region, but she had another feature: if you surrender certain cards to her, and then get her to go to Dollet, her father (an artist living in Dollet) will create new cards, after which you can win back the old ones from her son (you guessed it: also in Dollet).
-Unfortunately, the Queen has to be in Dollet for you to even learn what cards you need, or that this is even a feature, and even that information is hidden behind an optional dialogue branch that you might not even notice if you assume the Queen has the same dialogue in every town.
+Unfortunately, the Queen has to be in Dollet for you to even learn what cards you need, or that this is even a feature, and even that information is hidden behind an optional dialogue branch that you might not even notice if you assume the Queen has the same dialogue in every town, which she otherwise does!
 Thankfully, you can get started on this sidequest early in the game if you have a walkthrough, but make sure to do each card in order!
 Worst of all, getting the Queen to move around is random and involves either giving her rare cards or winning back rare cards that you’ve lost to her that haven’t gone to her son!
 Just to rub it in: we didn’t know you could move her around by winning cards back at the time (the game doesn’t explain how she moves around or why you’d even bother), and thought you could only do it by losing them!
 (Ed.
 We wouldn’t learn the truth until well into Session 5, and I’m only posting the correct information here because my original writeup made for a baffling read!)

 Oh, and the new card you unlock?
-You have to win it from some NPC rando in a certain town, and all you get is the town name, with no other clues to their location!
+You have to win it from some preset, NPC rando in a certain town, and all you get is the town name, with no other clues to their location!
 And even if you find them, they might not play their card!
 Holy crap, was this developed by the fucking Pokemon R/S/E team before they went full evil?
 Like a sort of evil training round for hostile design?
 Or was this Nintendo Hotline-esque bullshit, trying to sell guides?
 The level of behind-the-scenes foul play and overall randomness was driving us up the wall on its own, and it only got worse when we tried to work out how to upgrade our characters’ weapons to top tier, what with all the enemy drops and Refinements involved.
 But that’s later.

 (We also did some minor sidequests in Timber and Dollet, involving a kid on the train tracks, and later the Queen of Card’s son, who kept vandalizing his grandpa’s art to hide shitty prizes.
 Apparently the prizes would be better if we came back later, we didn’t really understand at the time, there were too many garbage-ass variables to track.)